-We are highly dependent on our management team, specifically Mr. James Nathanielsz, our Chief Executive Officer, Acting Chairman, Secretary, Treasurer and a director, Carlo Campiciano, our Chief Financial Officer, and Dr. Julian Kenyon, our director who also serves as our chief scientific officer in a non-executive officer capacity.
+We are highly dependent on our management team, specifically Mr. James Nathanielsz, our Chief Executive Officer, Chief Financial Officer, Acting Chairman, Secretary, Treasurer and a director, and Dr. Julian Kenyon, our director who also serves as our chief scientific officer in a non-executive officer capacity.
 While we have a current employment agreement with Mr. Nathanielsz and a director agreement with Dr. Kenyon, both such employment agreement and director agreement permit each of the respective parties thereto to terminate such agreements upon notice.
 If we lose this key employee and/or the services of our other director, our business will suffer and we may have to cease operations.